PSGAN: A Generative Adversarial Network for Remote Sensing Image Pan-Sharpening: Experiments

 \subsection{Impact of patch size}

 In our previous work~\cite{liu2018psgan}, we use small patch size to generate training samples, which allows us to set a larger batch size and thus enables more stable training and faster convergence~\cite{goyal2017accurate}.
 However, for image reconstruction tasks, larger patch size is beneficial for generating high-quality images.
 In this paper, we test a much larger patch size than \cite{liu2018psgan}.
 Although the batch size will decrease accordingly, our experiments demonstrate that larger patches lead to higher image quality.
 We conduct experiments on the QB and GF-2 images to evaluate how much the impact will be by setting different patch sizes.
-The results are given in Table~\ref{lable:patchsize}, from which we can see patch size does have a positive impact on the image quality.
-For all three models, the image quality has a significant improvement when using the 64 patch size, even though the batch is decreased from 32 to 8.
+The results are given in Table~\ref{lable:patchsize}, from which we can see larger patch size does have a positive impact on the image quality.
+For all the three models, the image quality has a significant improvement when using the 64 patch size, even though the batch is decreased from 32 to 8.
+Especially, the spectral indicator SAM and the global quality measurement ERGAS have obvious superiority with one exception that the SAM for PSGAN has slightly lower value on GF-2 images.
+The effect of patch size on CC, sCC, and Q4 is weak, only with small improvements and sometimes even slightly worse.
+Even though, we are encouraged to use larger patch size since the spectral quality is very important in the pan-sharpening task.
+Thus, in the following experiments, the patch size is set as 64.